 Comparing APR May Not Work All The Time

-Is Points Included In The Quote Or Not
+Are Points Included In The Quote Or Not?

 Additionally, the consumer must take into consideration that the interest rate is not the only important factor in obtaining financing.
 Another equally important question to answer is, “How long do I need to borrow this money?
 The length of time you need to borrow the money has a profound impact on whether or not you should be paying upfront fees (points), and likewise has bearing on your loan program selection.